-Statistic Description/Values Buffering The state of the buffering module.
-Possible values are: State IDLE - The buffering module is running, but not actively processing data.
+Statistic Description/Values Buffering State The state of the buffering module.
+Possible values are: IDLE - The buffering module is running, but not actively processing data.
 ACTIVE - The buffering module is actively processing data.
-MultiSync NO NTP CLIENT - MultiSync buffering was selected but NTP client is not act MultiSync Timecode NOT PRESENT - MultiSync buffering was selected, but the stream contain the required timecode.
-MultiSync Timecode INVALID - MultiSync buffering was selected, but the timecode in the sconsidered to be invalid.
-The embedded timecode is likely not close enough to the cosystem time or it may even be in the future.
-Buffering Mode The type of buffering used.
-Video Latency The expected delay from streaming receive time to the display of video frames with the current buffering scheme.
-STC to PCR Lead Time • Note The PCR is the clock reference that is contained in the MPEG transport stream.
-The STC is the clock reference that the output of video, audio and KLV frames are scheduled against.
-For lower latency, the STC runs ahead of the PCR.
-For higher latency, the STC runs behind the PCR.
+MultiSync NO NTP CLIENT - MultiSync buffering was selected but NTP client is not active MultiSync Timecode NOT PRESENT - MultiSync buffering was selected, but the stream does not contain the required timecode.
+MultiSync Timecode INVALID - MultiSync buffering was selected, but the timecode in the stream is considered to be invalid.
+The embedded timecode is likely not close enough to the current system time or it may even be in the future.